arejaygraham/arejaygraham.github.io/_pages/about.md

 ---

-My name is R.J.
-Graham, this is a catalog of my scientific shenanigans.
-Welcome!
-Take off your shoes, make yourself at home.
+Welcome, please take off your shoes.
 ======
-I want to understand the mechanisms that can stabilize and destabilize the climates of Earth-like planets.
+I want to understand the mechanisms that can stabilize and destabilize the climates of Earth and "Earth-like" planets.
+To this end, I develop and apply numerical models to simulate planetary atmospheres and their chemical interactions with silicate crusts.